-A native of Miami, Florida, Amy Richard’s life-long connection with the natural environment began while exploring coastal waters and mangrove forests as a child.
-Her passion for art was later set in motion at Lamar University in Beaumont, Texas where she studied painting, drawing, art history and sculpture, completing a BFA in 1984.
-Since then, she has worked as an artist, science writer and educator.
+A native of Miami, Florida, my life-long connection with the natural environment began while exploring coastal waters and mangrove forests as a child.
+My passion for art was later set in motion at Lamar University in Beaumont, Texas where I studied painting, drawing, art history and sculpture, completing a BFA in 1984.
+Since then, I have worked as an artist, science writer and educator.

-Her recent work is a response to liber naturae (the Book of Nature), an idea tracing back to generations of philosophers who considered the natural world a source of limitless “text” to be studied as a “symbolic repository of divine wisdom” (Augustine).
+My recent work is a response to liber naturae (the Book of Nature), an idea tracing back to generations of philosophers who considered the natural world a source of limitless “text” to be studied as a “symbolic repository of divine wisdom” (Augustine).

 Drawing (right) is my 2nd grade interpretation of science.